peteheaney/input-soft-limit/README.md

 ## How to use

-Install it as a dependancy with npm:
+Install it as a dependency with npm:

 ```
 npm i -D input-soft-limit